Pompeii the Experience of a Lifetime!

 Garden of the Fugitives

-Throughout the tour, there are areas where bodies are encased in glass and on display.
+Throughout the tour, we saw areas where bodies are encased in glass and on display.
 However, this part of the tour was definitely the most disturbing.
 There are 13 bodies in the garden, frozen in a grotesque and agonizing display that reflects the horrible final moments of the city.

 The Villa of the Mysteries

-The Villa of the Mysteries is located just outside of the main area and are amazingly well preserved.
+The Villa of the Mysteries is located just outside of the main area and are amazingly well the images have been preserved.
+I was amazed at how colorful they were.

 The Stabian Baths